-Whether school students, trainees or young men performing military or alternative civilian service, the 16-to-21-year-old participants experience all stages of company development in this two-phase online business game.
+All 16-to-21-year-old participants experience all stages of company development in this two-phase online business game.
 They come to know more about setting up and developing a company through self-organized learning.
 Supervision and support from a teacher is useful but not imperative.
 Participants can acquire the required knowledge themselves in different categories in both phases of the game (learning modules on the e-learning campus, avatar, glossary, self-testing).

 The "Youth Start-Ups" online contest consists of two phases.
 Young people are entitled to submit applications and enter the competition during the entire period of the contest.